image-js/image-js-docs/docs/Basics/Working with ROIs.md

 ### Working with ROIs

-It is difficult to cover all the methods that ROI could use, but the most basic ones are surface, sphericity and
+Each region of interest possesses many properties and characteristics.
+There are more basic ones like surface and perimeter to know the size.
+There are also likes of Feret diameter and convex hull as more advanced metrics.
+There are elements like sphericity or fill ratio to determine the shape of a region.
+It is difficult to cover all the methods that ROI could use here.
+However, to learn more about image analysis, check our Analysis section **link**.

 <RoiDemo />